Fantasy football: Pittman, Higgins among must-start wide receivers for Week 4

 Olave is another rookie trending up in the fantasy football world.
 The New Orleans Saints pass catcher erupted for 147 yards on nine catches in Week 3.
 He totaled 13 targets in each of his last two games and increased his production in each game so far this season.

-Olave and the Saints will host the Minnesota Vikings on Sunday in New Orleans.
+Olave and the Saints will battle the Minnesota Vikings on Sunday in London.
 The Vikings allowed the sixth most receiving yards to wide receivers through three weeks.
 Fellow Saints wide receivers Michael Thomas, Jarvis Landry and Tre'Quan Smith each sustained injuries in Week 3, which also should lead to increased opportunities for Olave.

 Curtis Samuel